iamsnigdha05/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 q6.
 Do the results seem relevant?
 If not, what might improve them (e.g. better chunking, better embedding model, larger document)?
 ans: Yes, most test cases with high groundedness (>0.85).
 Relevance could be improved by:
--Better chunking (e.g., sentence or paragraph-aware) -Using a larger or fine-tuned embedding model -Expanding the PDF corpus
+-Better chunking (sentence or paragraph-aware)
+-Using a larger or fine-tuned embedding model -Expanding the PDF corpus